-The Low Voltage Directive (LVD) 2014/35/EU ensures that electrical equipment within certain voltage limits provides a high level of protection for European citizens, and benefits fully from the Single Market.
-Electrical equipment under the LVD covers a wide range of consumer and professional products e.g. household appliances, cables, power supply units, laser equipment and some components such as fuses.
+The Low Voltage Directive (LVD) (2014/35/EU) ensures that electrical equipment within certain voltage limits provides a high level of protection for European citizens, and benefits fully from the Single Market.
+It has been applicable since 20 April 2016.

-EU legislation in the electrical sector is important to ensure Europe-wide harmonisation of a set of essential health and safety requirements for products placed on the market.
+EU legislation in the electrical sector is important to ensure that health and safety requirements are the same across Europe for products placed on the market.

-Consumer goods with a voltage below 50 V for alternating current or 75 V for direct current are dealt with by the General Product Safety Directive (GPSD) 2001/95/EC, which aims to ensure that only safe consumer products are sold in the EU.
+The General Product Safety Directive (2001/95/EC) covers consumer goods with a voltage below 50 V for alternating current, or below 75 V for direct current.
+It aims to ensure that only safe consumer products are sold in the EU.

-LVD ADCO documents include "recommendations" issued by LVD ADCO WG and Reports of cross-border market surveillance projects.
-These documents are not legally binding.
-They do not necessarily represent the opinion of the European Commission or the LVD WP.
-If and when they are applied by market surveillance authorities, the provisions and principles of the LVD shall be respected.
+LVD ADCO produces documents such as recommendations and reports of cross-border market surveillance projects.
+These documents are not legally binding and do not necessarily represent the opinion of the Commission or the LVD WP.

 Article 9 of the Low Voltage Directive 2006/95/EC enabled the European Commission to issue 'opinions'.
 An 'opinion' is not law, but can be used as guidance.